I received something in the mail called a “Waiver of Citation, Renunciation and Consent to Appointment of Administrator”

 - New York law grants the position of Administrator of an estate in the following order of priority: Spouse, children, grandchildren, parents, siblings.
 For example, if the deceased is survived by a spouse and a parent, the court will appoint the spouse, unless (1) the spouse signs a Waiver and Consent or (2) the spouse is disqualified for other reasons.

 Why am I being asked to sign it?

-- You are being asked to consent to the appointment of the person named because you are either earlier on the list, or at the same level [e.g., you are both siblings].
+- You are being asked to consent to the appointment of the person named to be the administrator of the estate because you have priority to be named as the administrator, or are at the same level [e.g., you are both siblings].
 The Waiver and Consent is used to speed up the process when everybody agrees who should be the Administrator.

 What if I refuse to sign?

 - If you refuse to sign, the person bringing the administration proceeding will be required to get a court date and serve you with notice of the court date.
 This date is a deadline by which you must formally object to that person’s appointment.